Garrett Cooper Player Props: Marlins vs. Blue Jays

 Garrett Cooper At The Plate

-- Cooper is batting .231 with six doubles, a triple, eight home runs and nine walks.
+- Cooper is hitting .227 with six doubles, a triple, eight home runs and nine walks.

-- Cooper has had an RBI in 18 games this season (34.6%), including eight multi-RBI outings (15.4%).
-He has also driven home three or more of his team's runs in two contests.
+- In 34.0% of his games this year, Cooper has had at least one RBI.
+He's picked up more than one in 15.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.